 PFRS 7 requires the Bank to disclose information about rights of offset and related arrangements (such as collateral posting requirements) for financial instruments under an enforceable master netting agreements or similar arrangements.
-The effects of these arrangements are disclosed in the succeeding table (amounts in thousands).
+The effects of these arrangements as of December 31, 2023 are disclosed in the succeeding table (amounts in thousands).
+There were no outstanding financial instruments as of December 31, 2024 that are subject to offsetting arrangements.